Three Alls policy: Three Alls in Vietnam

 The Japanese murdered, plundered and raped Vietnamese, and beheaded Vietnamese who stole bread and corn while they were starving according to their martial law.
 They shot a Vietnamese pharmacy student to death outside of his own house when he was coming home from guard duty at a hospital after midnight in Hanoi and also shot a defendant for a political case in the same city.
 In Thai Nguyen province, Vo Nhai, a Vietnamese boat builder was thrown in a river and had his stomach stabbed by the Japanese under suspicion of helping Viet Minh guerillas.
 The Japanese slit the abdomen and hung the Dai Tu mayor upside down in Thai Nguyen as well.
 The Japanese also beat thousands of people in Hanoi for not cooperating.
 Japanese officers ordered their soldiers to behead and burn Vietnamese.

 Some claimed that Taiwanese and Chinese (Manchurian) soldiers in the Japanese army were participating in the atrocities against the Vietnamese but Truong Chinh said that even if it was true Taiwanese and Manchurian soldiers were committing the rapes and killing, their Japanese officers were the ones giving the orders and participating along with them.
 Truong Chinh said that the Japanese wanted to plunder Asians for their own market and take it from the United States and Great Britain and were imperialists with no intent on liberating Vietnam.

 Truong Chinh wrote another article on 12 September 1945, No. 16 in Liberation Banner (Co Giai Phong) which was also reprinted on 16 August 1970 in Nhan Dan.
 He commemorated the August revolution against the Japanese, after the Japanese surrendered on 15 August 1945 then the Viet Minh started attacking and slaughtering Japanese, and disarming them in a nationwide rebellion on 19 August 1945.
 The Japanese had already disarmed the French and the Japanese themselves lost morale so the Viet Minh managed to seize control after attacking the Japanese.
 Viet Minh had begun fighting in 1944, when the French were attacked on Dinh Ca in October 1944 and in Cao Bang and Bac Can French were attacked by Viet Cong in November 1944 and the French and Japanese fought each other on 9 March 1945, so in Tonkin the Viet Cong began disarming French soldiers and attacking the Japanese.
-In Quang Ngai, Ba To, Yen Bai, and Nghia Lo political the prisoners who the escaped Japanese were attacked by Meo (Hmong) tribesmen and in Hoa Binh and Lang Son by Muong tribesmen.
-Viet Minh took control of 6 provinces in Tonkin after 9 March 1945 within 2 weeks.
+In Quang Ngai, Ba To, Yen Bai, and Nghia Lo the political prisoners who escaped the Japanese were attacked by Meo (Hmong) tribesmen and in Hoa Binh and Lang Son by Muong tribesmen.
+Viet Minh took control of six provinces in Tonkin after 9 March 1945 within two weeks.
 The Viet Minh led a brutal campaign against the Japanese where many died from 9 March 1945 to 19 August 1945.
 Truong Chinh ended the article with a quote from Sun Yatsen, "The revolution is not yet won.
 All comrades must continue their all out efforts!"